mretegan/pymca/CONTRIBUTING.rst

 Changelog
 #########

-List of pull request will be generated in the release comments but not in ``changelog.txt``, which should be updated manually, since not all pull requests are described clearly when created.
+A list of pull requests will be generated in the release comments but not in ``changelog.txt``, which should be updated manually, since not all pull requests are described clearly when created.

 Availability
 ############